 The QMR visit is accomplished through a review of the individual's record, evaluation of the individual's medical and functional status, and consultation with the individual and family/caregiver, as appropriate.
+The QMR process begins with identifying a random sample of active waiver individuals to determine the percentage of records to be reviewed.
+A statistically valid sample is generated using the Statistical Analysis System® (SAS) to run a report that provides a random selection of individuals and service providers.
 Specific attention is paid to all applicable documentation, which may include service plans, supervisory notes, services facilitator notes, daily logs, self-directed employee time sheets, progress notes, case manager notes and any other documentation.

-The amended waivers will all utilize a web-based, electronic submission service authorization process.
+The DD waivers utilize a web-based, electronic submission service authorization process.
 Providers relay their information (such as plans for support) to the case manager who then ensures that all requests meet the individual's needs and are in line with the discussions during the person-centered planning meeting.
 The case manager submits required documentation via the electronic system to DBHDS service authorization staff.
 These staff ensure that all services being requested are justified by assessed needs, service limits are observed, and that the individual requires the services being requested.
 Once these have been confirmed, the staff will authorize: notification goes back to the case manager and provider and entry into VAMMIS is accomplished.
 If required elements are missing, the request may be pended for more information, rejected or denied (depending on the circumstances).